 Carolyn Aguilar is Professor of Architecture at the Universidad Iberoamericana (IBERO) in Mexico City, Mexico.

 She coordinates the Diploma courses on Sustainable Design & Construction and Design of Sustainable Communities at IBERO.
 She developed the implementation of the university’s Green Campus Project and also conducts research on green materials in Mexico.
-She is currently working on a multidisciplinary (design, architecture, engineering, physics and mathematics) Master’s degree in Energy & Sustainability, and a Doctoral degree in Living Space at IBERO.
+She works on a multidisciplinary (design, architecture, engineering, physics and mathematics) Master’s degree in Energy & Sustainability, and a Doctoral degree in Living Space at IBERO.

 She is Certified Chief Construction Officer and Certified Expert on Urban Development for the Mexico City Local Authority.

 Carolyn Aguilar studied architecture at Universidad Nacional Autonoma de Mexico and urban design at Oxford Brookes University, United Kingdom.
 She obtained her PhD in History at IBERO in December 2016, with a thesis focused on a different way of viewing the urban park, assessing the views of designers, managers, and users, towards building park systems to bring together nature and democracy to a better city environment and community life.